Monday September 17, 2018

 All information on IslamicFinder.org is verified by professionals beforehand.
 If you find any inappropriate material (or links leading to inappropriate materials), kindly contact us.

-We should try to eradicate any misconceptions surrounding Muharram to avoid committing Bidah.
+We should try to eradicate any misconceptions surrounding Muharram.

-Muharram 2017 is just around the corner.
-Being the first month of the Islamic New Year, Muharram holds great importance in Islam and is one of the four sacred months in the Islamic calendar during which fighting is impermissible.
+Muharram 2018 (1440 Hijri) has just begun!
+As the first month of the Islamic New Year, Muharram holds great importance in Islam and is one of the four sacred months in the Islamic calendar during which fighting is impermissible.